afrench-1/afrench-1.github.io/_projects/F1_steering_wheel.md

 In this project, I designed and 3D printed a replica of a Formula 1 steering wheel.
 The goal was to create an accurate and functional replica, complete with buttons and dials, suitable for use in a racing simulator setup.

 The process involved 3D modeling, 3D printing, post-processing (sanding, painting), and assembly of the parts, as well as adding functional electronics for the buttons.
-Additionally I created a custom PCB to distribute the controls and simplify the wiring.

-### Design Process and 3D Modeling
+### Design Process

 The first step was creating a 3D model of the F1 steering wheel.
 I used Fusion 360 to model the details, ensuring the layout and dimensions matched real F1 wheels as closely as possible by following reference images of the W11 wheel.
-This is by far the most complex CAD project I have undertaken, and matching features using only reference images was challenging.
+Once the model was finalized, I sliced it for 3D printing.

+### 3D Modeling & Slicing

 <div class="container mt-3">
     <div class="row">